 Create a homemade wreath with natural greens, fresh fruit and berries that can double as a holiday centerpiece for your table.

-Another idea: Take a skinny beveled mirror and put it in the middle of your dining table.
-Use greenery, pine cones and holly on the mirror to surround festive candles and ornaments for a show-stopping look.
+Another idea: Take a narrow beveled mirror and put it in the middle of your dining table.
+Use greenery, pine cones and holly to surround festive candles and ornaments on the mirror for a show-stopping look.

 Decorate a tiered cake stand with pomegranates and cranberries for a gorgeous coffee table or mantle display.